Battle of Niš (1915): Aftermath

-Loss of Niš caused a mayor strategic tragedy for the defending Serbs.
+Loss of Niš caused a major strategic tragedy for the defending Serbs.
 The Bulgarian offensive cut off the retreat of the Serbian army towards Thessaloniki, where Entente army forces had landed to support them.
 The remaining Serbian units ignominiously retreated behind the Morava river, where they built defensive posts.
 Despite the opening of the new Macedonian front following the Entente debarkation further south, the Austro-Hungarian, Bulgarian and German armies successfully pushed the Serbians further to Kosovo, in winter 1915/1916 to the mountains in Albania, before they were finally evacuated to British-held Corfu island.

 For the Central Powers capturing of Niš had a huge strategic importance too.
 The Belgrade–Sofia railway, which connection was cut by the Serbians because of outbreak of World War I in summer 1914, was now re-opened and regular train connections were established.
 This ment the re-opening the Berlin-Baghdad railway connection, allowing to send the troops and supplies from Germany of Austria-Hungary directly to Bulgaria and the Ottoman Empire, causing a significant advantage for Central Powers forces fighting on the Mesopotamian Front.

 The victory was massively praised and celebrated in Bulgaria as an important successes in the war.
 The Bulgarian tsar Ferdinand I and his wife Eleonora came to Niš in January 1916 by the restored railway line and accommodated themselves in the Palace of Niš, former seat of the Serbian government.
 At this time the German Emperor Wilhelm II also visited the city and both monarchs attended on a military parade here.
 Battle of Niš also marked the creating of Bulgarian occupation zone in Serbia.

 The city was recaptured at the very end of World War I on 11 October 1918, after almost three years, by Serbian and French troops under the command of General Petar Bojović.